4 Facts You Probably Don’t Know About Paragliding Safety

 2. Pilots are almost never injured because of equipment failure

 Paragliders built today are uniformly very stable.
-They are designed to recover quickly in the event of glider collapse.
+They are designed to recover quickly in the event of a glider collapse.
 So as long as you are using new paragliding equipment which you check before every flight, there is little risk of an accident resulting from equipment malfunctions.
 Almost all accidents happen because of mistakes made by the pilot, either in the air, or in their assessment of weather conditions before a flight.

 3. No need for speed